BY

 - Cloud-based software: Although MYOB is known for its traditional accounting processes, they’ve also realised the importance of keeping up with the times and now offer cloud-based accounting software.

 - Single-touch payroll: MYOB comes standard with single-touch payroll, which you can use for one employee.
 However, an add-on feature allows you to organise your payroll for unlimited employees (something Xero doesn’t offer).
+Additionally, MYOB’s unlimited user limits benefit businesses that anticipate growth and require more comprehensive features.

 - Inventory manager: MYOB helps you manage inventory and track jobs with ease.
 For example, you can track sales and stock across many locations and record purchases and sales in different currencies.